 “I didn’t realise that lighting could create such a difference” – Nike Visual Merchandiser

 At Basis Lighting, we often discuss quality and temperature of light.
-This is a vital consideration in many environments, but can have a dramatic effect in retail.
+This is a vital consideration in many environments but can have a dramatic effect in retail lighting.
 We were contacted by Nike to prepare a lighting presentation and workshop for their UK visual merchandising teams.
 They wanted us to demonstrate how light could be used to achieve maximum impact on their displays by using the highest quality of light in the best arrangement.
-Nike already knew how to attract attention with their branding and merchandising, but we wanted to illustrate how lighting could considerably enhance a display and make their products truly shine.
+Nike already knew how to attract attention with their branding and merchandising, but we wanted to illustrate how excellent retail lighting could considerably enhance displays and make their products truly shine.

 Before the team arrived we used their existing light fittings and re-lit the store showing some common lighting pitfalls.
 This was followed by a presentation on lighting types, colours and power rating and how these could be altered to dramatically enhance merchandise.
 For example, using different combinations of wattage and LED results in different colour temperatures, ‘cool’ lights would reflect on blues and blacks and warmer lights make reds and oranges ‘pop’.
 By altering the temperature of the light, the saturation of colour of a product could be brought out, making it appear sharper and more vivid.